Virginia Tech® home

 Pre-Law

-Note: Because no particular course of study is required to go to law school, undergraduate students will choose a major and receive guidance on the specific requirements for their particular major from a departmental advisor.
+Note: Because no particular course of study is required to go to law school, undergraduate students choose a major of interest and work with their academic advisor to complete degree requirements.

 Law schools in the United States require a bachelor’s degree by the starting date of law study.
-They neither prescribe a particular course of undergraduate study nor favor applicants who have graduated from a formal pre-law program.
+There is no required major, course, or course of study to apply or go to law school.

-Students interested in attending law school should choose their majors based on their own personal and academic interests and abilities.
-Although many students who plan to become lawyers study political science, criminology, English, history, or philosophy, it is not a disadvantage when applying to law school to have majored in architecture, biology, business, chemistry, engineering, mathematics, or other subjects.
-Virginia Tech students from broad range of majors apply to law schools and are accepted at rates exceeding national averages.
+Students interested in attending law school should take advantage of this freedom and choose their majors and courses based on their own personal and academic interests and abilities.
+Many students who plan to become lawyers study political science, criminology, English, history, or philosophy.
+Others major in architecture, biology, business, chemistry, engineering, mathematics, or other subjects.
+Virginia Tech students from a broad range of majors apply to law schools and are accepted at rates exceeding national averages.

 Contact: